kausar007/kausar.dev/_posts/2017-04-11-how-to-check-md5-checksum-of-files.md

 ## Windows
 On Windows we can either use `certUtil` or PowerShell function `Get-FileHash` to compute MD5 checksum for the file.

-In command prompt and powershell we can do:
+In command prompt and PowerShell we can do:

 ```console
 C:\Users\Kausar>certUtil -hashfile KeePass-2.52.zip MD5